Lauren Gottlieb: Acting career

 Gottlieb's first shot at acting was on the television show Ghost Whisperer (2005).
 After Ghost Whisperer, she guest starred in Make It or Break It (2009), CSI: Crime Scene Investigation, and Alvin and the Chipmunks: Chipwrecked (2011).
 Gottlieb played the lead female role in the Indian 3D dance film ABCD: Any Body Can Dance (2013), directed by Remo D'Souza.
 Prior to filming, Gottlieb moved to India in March 2012 and spent three months learning Hindi and Bollywood dance techniques.
 The film was shot in Mumbai where she played the role of dancer Rhea, a student of Vishnu (Prabhudheva).
 It featured Kay Kay Menon, and Ganesh Acharya as well as dancers Salman Yusuff Khan, Dharmesh Yelande and Punit Pathak from the television show Dance India Dance.
 Gottlieb played the Pakistani agent Shazia Ansari in the black comedy Welcome 2 Karachi (2015).

+Personal life

+She tied the knot with her long-time partner Tobias Jones on 11 June 2025.